 A key component in making the local ecotype plant supply more reliable is to be able to expand the total amount of native material that is planted.
 Then the economics of scale start to make sense for the growers.

-In order to do this, we have to get more of the general public to understand the importance of plants in their environment.
-It seems to me that the percentage of people that are emotionally, spiritually, or intellectually connected to the natural world is smaller than it used to be.
+To do this, we have to get more of the general public to understand the importance of plants in their environment.
+It seems to me that the percentage of people who are emotionally, spiritually, or intellectually connected to the natural world is smaller than it used to be.

 As I see it, this is why horticulturists and naturalists have to work together and not be antagonistic towards each other.
 Together we can turn this trend of decreasing environmental awareness around.
 We can improve the quality of the native plantings in our area and expand the quantity of plants sold.

 This impulsive connection with the natural world by the public needs to be nurtured and developed to spread throughout the population.
-Horticulture is often times the start of this connection.
+Horticulture is oftentimes the start of this connection.
 And the WOW! plants are often the entry points.
 They are the plants that get people through the door.
 They are to the plant world what Rock and Roll is to music.
-It is usually only a bit later in life that people become interested in jazz or classical or blue grass music.
+It is usually only a bit later in life that people become interested in jazz, classical, or bluegrass music.
 In the natural world, horticulture and its WOW! plants,– cultivars–are the Rock and Roll stars.
-Natural Landscaping and Ecological Restoration are like jazz or classical or blue grass.
+Natural Landscaping and Ecological Restoration are like jazz, classical, or bluegrass.
 It is more intricate or complicated and takes time to comprehend for most people.
 But the Rock and Roll helps many get a start in music.